-You should now be able to use Ubuntu for most of your daily activities-such as browsing the web, sending email, and creating documents.
-But you may be interested in learning about other versions of Ubuntu you can integrate into your digital lifestyle.
-In this chapter, we'll introduce you to additional versions of Ubuntu specialized for certain tasks.
-We'll also provide you with resources for answering any remaining questions you may have, and tell you how you can get involved in the worldwide community of Ubuntu users.
-But first, we'll discuss the technologies that make Ubuntu a powerful collection of software.
+At this point, you should now be able to use Ubuntu for most daily activities-such as browsing the web, sending email, and creating documents.
+Now, you may be interested in learning about other versions of Ubuntu that may integrate into your digital lifestyle.
+In this chapter, we'll introduce additional versions of Ubuntu designed and specialized for certain tasks.
+We'll also provide resources for answering any remaining questions as well as direct you to how you can get involved in the worldwide community of Ubuntu users.
+First, we'll discuss the technologies that make Ubuntu a powerful collection of software and a progressive operating system.